3BMLabs/building.py/docs/usage/Line.md

-- `offset(line: Line, vector: Vector3) -> Line`: Offsets the Line object by a given vector.
+- `offset(line: Line, vector: Vector) -> Line`: Offsets the Line object by a given vector.